Skip to content

 Do I need breakdown cover to drive in Europe?

 It’s always a good idea to have breakdown cover if you’re driving abroad.
-Check if your current breakdown policy covers you for Europe or if you have cover included with any other products – a bank account, for example.
+Check if your current breakdown policy covers you for Europe or if you have cover included a bank account, for example.

 If you need to buy additional cover, it’s worth comparing the cost for a single trip and annual cover, depending on how often you drive abroad.